cathrynploehn-NIST/Visualizationintroduction/Designing a new evaluation framework.md

 - Should an entire software package be tested, despite possibly involving tasks not directly involved with visualization?
 - Should clean or dirty data should be used for visualization?

-But perhaps the most important question to answer, as asserted by Lam et al. (2012) is _what is the __goal__ of the evaluation_?
+But perhaps the most important question to answer, as asserted by Lam et al. (2012) is _what is the goal of the evaluation_?

 The goal of our evaluation will drive the goal of our visualization evaluation, and determine which methods to use in order to measure the success of the visualizations submitted to the evaluation.

 #Recommendation for an evalaution framework

 In developing an data science evaluation framework that includes visualization, I propose a focus on the _data analysis processes that visualizations support_.
-The proposed goal of a visualization task within this framework is to measure a tool's ability to support visual analysis and reasoning about data .
+The proposed goal of a visualization task within this framework is to measure a tool's ability to support visual analysis and reasoning about data.

 Focusing on measuring how a visualization supports the _data analysis process_ allows an emphasis on the practical application of visualization technology.
 Grounding an evaluation in realism is ideal for promoting technology transfer.
 Furthermore, focusing on the realistic role of visualization would promote the development of visualization methodology and technology to support real-life tasks and domains.